 The preparation of the CAFR was made possible by the hard work and dedicated service of the Finance Department.
-Sincere thanks are expressed to the Communications Department and to our external auditors, Moore Stephens Lovelace, P.A., for their special effort in compiling this report.
-Finally, we extend our appreciation to all the employees and Board members of the Central Florida Expressway Authority for their cooperation and assistance in matters pertaining to the finances of the Authority.
+Sincere thanks are expressed to the Communications Department and to our external auditors, MSL, P.A., for their special effort in compiling this report.
+Finally, we extend our appreciation to all the employees and Board members of the Central Florida Expressway Authority for their cooperation and assistance in matters pertaining to the finances of CFX.